Is your child a horse lover? We have some fun basic horse facts for kids that are sure to impress kids and adults alike. Check it out!

 - Horses by nature are herd animals, with a distinctive sense of hierarchy and rank.
 They are usually led by a Mare.

-How Horses Can Help Children with Special Needs
+How Equine Therapy Can Help Children with Special Needs

 Horses are very friendly with other animals as well as with humans.
 If your child has any pet like a dog or a cat, they will mingle well with a horse.

 Over the last few decades, horses have been extensively used in the field of medical and mental health to treat people with various physical and mental health issues.
-The therapy, that involves horses for treatment is known as Equine Assisted Therapy.
+The therapy, that involves horses for treatment is known as Equine Assisted Therapy or Equine Therapy.

 Horses are able to positively impact healing.
 Horses are able to establish a better bond with patients than therapists.
-Patients feel more comfortable being around a horse and are able to overcome their reluctance and shyness.
+Equine therapy helps patients feel more comfortable being around a horse and are able to overcome their reluctance and shyness.
 Patients are able to bring back their self-esteem and self-confidence, which later spills over into the counseling sessions with therapists.
-This helps the patients receive more accurate treatment.
+Equine therapy helps these patients receive more accurate treatment.

 Horseback riding has proven to be very beneficial for individuals who struggle with sensory processing.